Serene Funeral Planning

 4. to communicate with you, including some or all of the following:

-5. to process an application between you and us or a third party such as the company on our panel providing the service you applied for
+1. to process an application between you and us or a third-party such as the funeral director selected to provide the service you applied for

 Cookies and Web Beacons

 This section sets out our use of Cookies when you use our sites.
-Please read it carefully as it explains how we and third parties may make use of your data collected by such Cookies.
-If you wish to understand how we make use of your data, more generally please refer to section 8.
+Please read it carefully as it explains how we and third-parties may make use of your data collected by such Cookies.

 Google Analytics is a simple, easy-to-use tool that helps website owners measure how users interact with website content.
 As a user navigates between web pages, Google Analytics provides website owners JavaScript tags (libraries) to record information about the page a user has seen, for example the URL of the page.
 The Google Analytics JavaScript libraries use HTTP Cookies to “remember” what a user has done on previous pages / interactions with the website.